VadymNikitan/SOC-Home-Lab-Azure/cases/002-SMB-Password-Spraying-Detection/README.md

 - **Multi-Factor Authentication (MFA):** Enforce MFA across all user accounts and require stronger, phishing-resistant authentication methods for privileged and high-value accounts where supported.

-- **Network-Level Hardening:** Restrict inbound SMB traffic (TCP port `445`) to trusted systems and required administrative management subnets using Windows Firewall and network ACLs:
+- **Network-Level Hardening:** Restrict inbound SMB traffic (TCP port `445`) to trusted systems and required administrative management subnets using Windows Firewall and network ACLs.

 - **Production consideration:** SMB access should be restricted to required systems and network segments rather than broadly disabling File and Printer Sharing.
 Firewall rules and network ACLs should allow TCP/445 only where operationally required.